 Know Your Condom Types

-Like that last pair of jeans in the sale that wasn’t in your size, condoms come in a variety of sizes to help make them more comfortable and allow circulation for better comfort.
+Like that last pair of jeans in the sale that wasn’t in your size, condoms come in a variety of sizes to help make them more comfortable.
 If you are noticing that your condoms are too tight, the friction and tension can cause it to tear.
-If you’re struggling to find a condom that gives you a bit of leeway, try going up a size.
+However, it is important to get a condom that is not too loose, as a loose condom may slide off.